jvitor83/typings-packagejson/readme.md

-**This Project: will generate the package for the npm.**
+**PACKAGE Project**: will generate the package for the npm.

-Test Project: https://github.com/jvitor83/test-typings-packagejson - Will test this repository (as a npm package)
+**TEST Project**: https://github.com/jvitor83/test-typings-packagejson - Will test this repository (as a npm package)

 **Description:**